Southampton-RSG-Training/TrainingProjects/README.md

 ### Download the other repos

 Optional: Open configure-remotes.sh and remove lessons/templates that you will not want to work on, this helps save space.

 Run the shell script configure-remotes.sh.
 This clones (or pulls) listed training projects into a preconfigured folders structure.
 It then adds the [remote template](https://github.com/Southampton-RSG-Training/lesson-template) which allows for efficient updating of the build scripts and other boilerplate.
 In addition, it also downloads the Vagrant Build directory that contains the tools to launch a local live update development server via a Vagrant vm.

-_Note: This can take a long time ~10 minutes and take up several Gb of space_
+_Note: This will take some time (~10 minutes) and take up several Gb of space_

 ~~~ bash
 bash ./configure-remotes.sh